makeyourownmaker/QuasicrystalGifs/README.md

 | Colormap   | -cm   | --colormap   | Colormap from matplotlib                        | PiYG    |
 | Filename   | -fn   | --filename   | Filename for animation                          | qc.gif  |

-The filename must use the gif file extension and should not use sub-directories.
+The filename must use the gif file extension and should not use any sub-directories.

 A colormap is a matrix of values that define the colors for graphics objects.
 Here is a list of